TeaLeafMedia/TeaLeaf_CyberSec/README.md

 Load balancing ensures that the application will be highly stable, in addition to restricting access to the network.

-- Load balancers focus mainly on the Availability portion of the CIA triad, being able to divert traffic if loads are too high or if one maching goes down.
+- Load balancers focus mainly on the Availability portion of the CIA triad, being able to divert traffic if loads are too high or if one machine goes down.
 Also, using a jumpbox to access the containers adds a layer of security because rules are setup to only allow the private IP of the jumpbox to make changes to the other Web VMs.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the metrics and system logs.